midwest-manuscripts/peripheralmss/documentation/item-level-metadata-guide.md

 # Guidelines for Collection- and Item-level Metadata

-This document provides guidelines for entry of administrative information and **collection**- and **item**-level metadata.
-Field are listed in the order of their appearance on sheet 1 of the template spreadsheet and identified by line number on that spreadsheet.
-For **page**-level metadata fields (sheet 2 of the template spreadsheet) see the [Page-Level Metadata Guidelines](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/page-level-metadata-guide.md).
+This document provides guidelines for entry of administrative information and collection- and **item**-level metadata.
+Field are listed in the order of their appearance in the [template spreadsheet for collection of item-level metadata](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/item-level-template.csv) and identified by line number on that spreadsheet.

+For **page**-level metadata fields (sheet 2 of the BiblioPhilly template spreadsheet) see the [Page-Level Metadata Guidelines](https://github.com/midwest-manuscripts/peripheralmss/blob/master/documentation/page-level-metadata-guide.md).

-Metadata fields are either optional or required and either repeatable or not. **In cases where you have multiple items but a field is not repeatable**, put all items in the single field and separate the items with a semi-colon.
+Metadata fields are either optional or required and either repeatable or not. **In cases where you have multiple items but a field is not repeatable**, put all items in the single field and separate the items with a semicolon.

 For metadata included in MARC records, there are notes about possible relevant MARC fields and subfields.